Q: What's the purpose of St'ArtUp317?

 Q: How much is rent for the 30 day pop-up?

 A: You will not be charged rent during the time of the pop-up.
-If you would like to extend your say beyond May, you will need to negotiate rent with the landlord.
+If you would like to extend your say beyond May, you will need to negotiate terms with the landlord.

 Q: Who will be responsible for utilities?